microsoft/PowerPlatformConnectors/certified-connectors/SmartGlobalGovernance/readme.md

 ## Prerequisites
 You will need the following to proceed:

-* A Microsoft Power Apps or Power Automate plan with certified connector feature
+* A Microsoft Power Apps or Power Automate plan.
-* A Smart Compliance Booster subscription with notifications to Microsoft Teams enabled
+* A Smart Compliance Booster subscription with the API access enabled.

 ## Operations